USM-PAC-lab/Tutorial-3/readme.md

-### Tutorial 3
+# Tutorial 3

 Welcome to what is likely the last tutorial, unless you all feel you need more help.

-# **For this tutorial, please create your own repository on your own GitHub!
-You will not be using this one until the very end**
+## **For this tutorial, please create your own repository on your own GitHub!
+You will not be using this one until the very end!**

 You will be doing the [roll-a-ball-tutorial](https://learn.unity.com/project/roll-a-ball-tutorial) by unity.
 This is a great beginner level course for unity, and it's how I learned how to use it.